Geschwister Scholl Institute of Political Science

 Further Information

-Benjamin is a post-doctoral researcher at the Chair of Global Governance and Public Policy at the Geschwister-Scholl-Institute for Political Science.
+Benjamin is a post-doctoral researcher and principal investigator of the DFG funded project The Politics of Contender Institutions (POLCON) at the Chair of Global Governance and Public Policy at the Geschwister-Scholl-Institute for Political Science.
 His research focuses on international regime complexity, the contestation of international organisations and institutional change in the context of power transitions.
 In his research, he applies a broad spectrum of methods, ranging from qualitative case studies and network analyses to experimental methods and quantitative regression analyses.

 Recent publications

 2024 "Is there a religious bias?
 Attitudes towards Military Humanitarian Intervention in Germany."
-Forthcoming at the European Journal of International Security (EJIS) (with Bernhard Zangl and Hilde van Meegdenburg).
+Available Open Access at the European Journal of International Security (EJIS) (with Bernhard Zangl and Hilde van Meegdenburg).